Epidemic Preparedness: Preventing and Controlling Cholera

 - ethics reviews, unless you are in a low- or middle-income country

 - radiation protection costs.

 Costs grantholders can claim on biomedical science research grants.

 You can also apply for Research Enrichment funding to increase the impact of your work through activities in public engagement, open research, and diversity and inclusion.

 - salary costs for any applicants or staff who are already funded by their organisation

 - costs for capital build or refurbishment.

-We don't fund overheads unless they're included on this page (for example research management and support costs).
+We don't fund overheads unless they're included on this page.

 This scheme is now closed.

 Monday 26 November 2018, 17:00 GMT